C1nderC0ated/AudioMixerFix/README.md

 ## Maintenance

 This utility **will not** be actively maintained, unless it becomes popular for some reason and i'd get requests.

+## Optional Add-on: Per-App Volume Booster

+`VolumeBooster\AppVolumeBooster.exe` (optional, added 2026-08-23) boosts one chosen application past 100% - up to 200% - with no drivers, no admin rights, and nothing installed; if you never run it, it changes nothing.
+Full documentation, including how it interacts with the volume memory this kit protects, is in **VOLUME-BOOSTER.md**.